bioint/MetisFL/examples/quickstart-sklearn/README.md

 The driver will run the federated training for 5 rounds and then stop.
 The training logs will be save in the `results.json` file in the current directory.

 ## 🚀 Next steps

+Congratulations 👏 you have just completed your first MetisFL federated learning example using SKLearn and you should see and output similar to the photo on the top of this page.
+You may notice that both the training and evaluation steps are extremely fast.
+This is because the MNIST dataset is very small and the model is very simple.
+In the next example, we will use a more deep neural networks with TensorFlow and PyTorch to demonstrate how MetisFL can be used to train more complex models.

+Please share your results with us or ask any questions that you might have on our [Slack channel](https://nevronai.slack.com/archives/C05E9HCG0DB).
+We would love to hear from you!